eguevara/JavaTraining/notes/enthuware.md

 A top level class (i.e. a class not defined inside any other class) can only be public or have default access.
 ---
 *  A constructor cannot be final, static or abstract.
+* In cases where multiple methods are applicable, the compiler always calls the most specific one.
+In this case, the third one is the most specific one.
+* The reason is quite simple, the most specific method depending upon the argument is called.
+Here, null can be passed to all the 3 methods but FileNotFoundException class is the subclass of IOException which in turn is the subclass of Object.
+So, FileNotFoundException class is the most specific class.
+So, this method is called.
+Had there been two most specific methods, it would not even compile as the compiler will not be able to determine which method to call.
+* To allow a method to take variable arguments of a type, you must use the ... syntax: methodName( <type>... variableName); Remember that there can be only one vararg argument in a method.
+Further, the vararg argument must be the last argument.
+So this is invalid: stringProcessor( String... variableName, int age); but this is valid: stringProcessor(int age, String... variableName);

 #Enthuware Section 7 Working with Inheritance
 * Every field declaration in the body of an interface is implicitly public, static and final.